Lacoste: Pelagia Kolotouros, 2023–present

 In 2023, Pelagia Kolotouros became the creative design director of Lacoste.

 Under the leadership of CEO Thierry Guibert, Lacoste took back control of its distribution networks, moving to a 70 per cent proportion of sales in its own retail stores and 30 per cent through wholesalers, from the inverse ratio previously, in order to better control the brand image and pricing.
 It also expanded into womenswear and returned to presenting collections at Paris Fashion Week in 2024.

 Also under Guibert, Lacoste bought back licences for its shoes, leather goods and undergarments; the remaining Lacoste licensees include Interparfums for fragrances and cosmetics, Marchon for eyewear and Movado for watches and jewelry.
 In 2024, the brand entered into a worldwide license agreement for the design, production and marketing of its kids’ collections with American company Haddad Brands.

 Between 2023 and 2024, Lacoste appointed Arthur Fils, Pierre Niney and Wang Yibo as new brand ambassadors.

 In June 2024, Lacoste announced the launch of its new fragrance, Lacoste Original.

-In August 2025, Lacoste temporarily replaced its crocodile logo with a "GOAT" logo in honor of Novak Djokovic, as a limited‑edition branding campaign ahead of the US Open.